Historical Performance PracticeThe study

 What will you learn

 While studying, you’ll develop a critical mindset that will enable you to draw conclusions from source research.
-You’ll learn lots and get new insights in the Historical Documentation and Historical Lab classes.
-These classes, taught by visiting lecturers, will teach you a lot about particular themes and subjects.
-You’ll also work on projects and play in ensembles with other historical-performance students.
+You’ll gain a lot of new knowledge, leading to new insights.
+This new knowledge comes in large part from the Historical Documentation and Historical Lab classes.
+These classes are taught by teachers specialised in specific themes and subjects.
+You’ll also work on projects and play in ensembles within the historical department.

 Exploring and getting your bearings

-You’ll have lessons in your main subject and do research.
+You’ll take classes in your main subject and do research.
 You’ll develop a broad set of skills, and learn specific techniques for specific styles.

 Connecting with your audience

 You’ll also learn how to connect with your audience while performing.
-You’ll talk about the historical context of a piece, such as what tuning was used for it, and why.
+You talk about the historical context of a piece, such as what tuning was used for it, and why.

 Theory class

-In addition to your main subject, you’ll have theoretically oriented classes in subjects like music theory, sight-reading, harmony and analysis.
+In addition to your main subject, you’ll have theoretically oriented classes in subjects such as music theory, sight-reading, harmony and analysis.
 You’ll explore subjects like tonality, modality, rhythm and instrumentation, and compose your own short passages.

 Going into more depth

-In the second year, too, you take a variety of subjects.
-You’ll also choose a choir to sing in, like the Baroque-Renaissance Choir.
+In the second year you also take a variety of subjects.
+You also choose a choir to sing in.
+For example the Baroque-Renaissance Choir.

 Lessons in education

 You’ll also develop as a teacher.
 You’ll take methodology classes for your instrument or instrumental family.
-You’ll also have general pedagogy classes, studying things like how to structure a lesson.
+You’ll also have general classes on teaching, such as didactic methods.
+How do you structure a class teaching, for example?

 Internship